 Unfortunately, fuel mileage was not on his side on Friday night.
 Wallace pitted under green with 14 laps to go and wound up with a disappointing 13th-place finish.

 To be fair, the finish wouldn’t have been as disappointing had Wallace not shown such a strong car throughout the race.
 With virtually everyone crying out that the Nationwide Series needs its own identity, it was encouraging to see a Nationwide Series regular putting up such a fight.

-Kahne’s move over to Red Bull Racing from Richard Petty Motorsports hasn’t exactly spelled “success” this year, though he has one more top 10 finish than teammate Brian Vickers (Kahne has 4, Vickers has 2).
+Kahne’s move over to Red Bull Racing from Richard Petty Motorsports hasn’t exactly spelled “success” this year, though he has one more top 10 finish than teammate Brian Vickers (Kahne has four, Vickers has two).

-Kahne’s third-place finish at Richmond over the weekend was his first top five finish of the season, leading 29 laps and having one of the strongest cars of the night aside from the Joe Gibbs Racing duo of Kyle Busch and Denny Hamlin.
+Kahne’s third-place finish at Richmond over the weekend was his first top-five finish of the season, leading 29 laps and having one of the strongest cars of the night aside from the Joe Gibbs Racing duo of Kyle Busch and Hamlin.

 To be honest, I expected more out of Kahne this season, a driver who won six races back in 2006 and has 11 total career victories.